[ Lymph Notes home ] [ Click to read 'Ladies Always Wore Dresses' by Betty ]

 • To learn more about these types of garments read Compression (3) Knit Garments.

-COMPRESSION AIDS
+COMPRESSION AIDS (NIGHT GARMENTS)

 Compression aids are known as night garmentsbecause they are usually worn when the patient is resting or sleeping.
 They are designed to control swelling, enhance the flow of lymph, and to assist in softening fibrotic (hardened) tissues.